theforeman/smart_proxy_realm_ad_plugin/README.md

 # Description
 This plugin adds a new realm provider for managing hosts in Active Directory.
-Useful if you directly integrate with Active Directory and through FreeIPA.
-Using this plugin you dont have to hack together this yourself.
+Useful if you directly integrate with Active Directory and dont use FreeIPA.
+If you use this plugin you dont have to write some scripts yourself and you let foreman/foreman-proxy do this.

 It does the following: